-Supernodes can be set up on-premise or on cloud services.
-Supernode Operators can define their own Namespace and create their own network tokens at no additional costs, have direct access to the blockchain for their applications, and possess special voting rights regarding the technical development of the network.
+Supernode Operators enjoy the privilege of defining their own Namespace and creating their own network tokens at no additional costs.
+They have direct access to the blockchain for their applications, and possess special voting rights regarding the technical development of the network.
 Supernodes are the preferred network nodes for harvesting.

-dHealth Network utilizes Symbol’s Proof-of-Stake Plus mechanism.
-The generation of a subsequent block is stochastically assigned to a coin-holding Harvesting Node weighed by its importance.
+dHealth Network utilizes Symbol’s Proof-of-Stake mechanism.
+The generation of a subsequent block is stochastically assigned to a Harvesting Node weighed by its importance.
 This importance is derived from the eligible network accounts’ importance that delegate harvesting to a Harvesting Node.
-The importance comes from a combination of factors relating to the tokens in a network account and its activity:

 Since the start of the dHealth Network on March 29th several operators of Supernodes have joined the network:

 - The Blockchain Competence Center of University of Applied Sciences Northwestern Switzerland FHNW